xiaoxianyu-office/mm/Compatible-Plugins.md

-Mythic is compatible with many of the most popular plugins in Minecraft, and even has addons that extend its functionality further through our API.
+MythicMobs is compatible with many of the most popular plugins in Minecraft, and even has addons that extend its functionality further through our API.